orchidhq/Orchid/OrchidCore/src/orchid/resources/pages/plugins/OrchidWiki/index.md

 1) Looks for the Wiki in /docs instead of /wiki
 2) Creates a wiki based on {baseDir}/userManual/summary.md
 3) Creates a wiki based on {baseDir}/developerGuide/summary.md

+## Offline Documentation

+As of 0.13.0, the wiki plugin includes support for offline documentation.
+Simply add `createPdf: true` to the section configuration for have it generate a PDF with all the content for that section of your wiki.
+Each section will now generate `book.pdf` in the section root.

+{% highlight 'yaml' %}
+wiki:
+  sections:
+    - key: userManual
+      createPdf: true
+    - key: developerGuide
+      createPdf: true
+{% endhighlight %}

+Alternatively, you can set `createPdf: true` in the wiki `defaultConfig` to be applied to all wiki sections:

+{% highlight 'yaml' %}
+wiki:
+  sections:
+    - 'userManual'
+    - 'developerGuide'
+  defaultConfig:
+    createPdf: true
+{% endhighlight %}

+The PDF starts with the section `summary.md` as a Table of Contents, and each page in the wiki starts after a page break in the PDF, and the TOC links to each page.
+You may override `templates/wiki/book.peb` to customize your PDFs as needed.
+PDFs are generated from HTML using the [OpenHTMLToPDF](https://github.com/danfickle/openhtmltopdf) library.